We’ve all been there:

 Yes, but only indirectly.

 That’s because the amount does not go into your own Social Security or Medicare account.
 Instead, it goes into a general pool.
-The money is used to pay Social Security benefits and medical expenses for the people who need the funds currently.
+The money pays Social Security benefits and medical expenses for the people who need the funds currently.

 The payments that you will receive during retirement will come from the contributions made by future generations of employees.